peerkar/liferay-gsearch/gsearch-more-like-this/README.md

 # Liferay GSearch More Like This

-Liferay GSearch recommendation engine enabling to show contents similar to content shown on Asset Publisher or to a manually defined content.
+Liferay GSearch portlet to show contents similar to a content shown on Asset Publisher.
+It's also possible to manually define a content for which to base the similarity on.

-## Prerequisites
+## Requirements

-None.
+The provided, custom Elasticsearch adapter.

 ## Configuration

 This portlet has per instance configuration and you can access that from portlet's option menu.

 There are two clause configurations: